My Favorites

 This holiday falls on the vernal equinox every year, either March 20 or 21.
 It's a day to celebrate nature and care for living things.

 A collection of holidays that give people roughly a week off each year.
-Tokyo will be buzzing will all sorts of events: music, art, food, festivals.
+Tokyo will be buzzing with various events, such as music festivals, art, food events, and traditional festivals.
 The individual holidays are as follows:

 A day which commemorates the reign of Emperor Hirohito, also known as the Showa Emperor.